-- Rulers' considerations:

-- Cost of expanding the domestic power infrastructure

-- Nature of national boundaries

-- State system design

 - Precolonial Africa:

 - Daunting physical geography +

 - Limited technologies of coercion +

 - No security imperative to physically control the hinterlands +

-- Land vs. labour and the primacy of exist ->
+- Land vs. labor and the primacy of exist →

-- High expense of projection of power ->
+- High expense of projection of power →

-- Cost calculations ->
+- Cost calculations →

 - Direct control only over the political core

 - Herbst, Jeffrey.
 2000.
 States and Power in Africa: Comparative Lessons in Authority and Control.
 Princeton: Princeton University Press.